 There is only one date, Gd 4365: 8610-8220 BC, that ends after 8270 BC.

 The danger of such a chrono-typological argument is that, if single elements are isolated for the chronological attribution, it becomes a case of circular reasoning.
-For example, if by definition PPNB sites are those without El-Khiam points, then you can never find a PPNA site that has El-Khiam points.
+For example, if by definition PPNB sites are those without El-Khiam points, then it is impossible to find a PPNB site that has El-Khiam points.
 This danger can only be avoided by absolute dates.
 The absence of El-Khiam points in House 1B is therefore no reason to date it to the Natufian instead of the Khiamian.
 However, some of the radiocarbon dates in fact clearly point to a Younger Dryas context.